beepboop141/progintroece/README.md

 if you are here however (in true ntua fashion)...

 i can't take any responsibility it's your degree but like you shouldn't do it?
+it's only meant to aid/serve as a guide